-Design solutions should consider low maintenance approaches with new bicycle storage and areas for shared community use including a new and improved playspace to replace the existing provision.
+Design solutions should consider low maintenance approaches with new bicycle storage and areas for shared community use.
 Landscape improvements should reduce noise and anti-social behaviour as well as lifting the general appearance of outdoor spaces across this part of the estate.